Morgan Faßbender: Early career

 Born in Stuttgart, Faßbender played youth football for VfB Stuttgart, SSV Ulm 1846, SGV Freiberg and Stuttgarter Kickers.
 He started his senior career at SGV Freiberg, where he made 8 appearances in the second half of the 2017–18 season.
 He left the club at the end of the season.
 He joined FV Illertissen in the Regionalliga Bayern in September 2018, where he made 3 appearances before joining Göppinger SV in early 2019.
 He scored twice in 14 appearances across the remainder of the 2018–19 season whilst he scored 2 goals in 15 matches during the 2019–20 season.

 Chemie Leipzig

 In July 2020, he signed for Chemie Leipzig on a one-year contract with the option of an additional year.
 He scored four goals in 12 appearances during the 2020–21 season.
 At the end of the season, Faßbender was offered a new contract by the club but initially rejected it to search for new club.
 He subsequently asked to remain at the club but was released as the club had recruited new players in his position.

 SV Meppen

 He signed a two-year contract with 3.
 Liga side SV Meppen on 17 June 2021.
 He made his debut for the club in a 3–1 defeat to Hallescher FC on 24 July 2021.

+Bruk-Bet Termalica

+On 26 June 2023, Faßbender moved abroad for the first time in his career to join Polish second division club Bruk-Bet Termalica Nieciecza.